GENERAL ART/ PK-2 grade:

 Intermediate students are playing scales and working on Bonaparte’s Retreat, a folk song arranged by Mark O’Connor and Mexican dance, Firoliralera.
 The Theme of the Beethoven’s 5th Symphony is in our plans.
 In addition to the Fillmore spring concert, intermediate students will have some additional performing opportunities, one of which is DCPS Music Festival at the Kennedy Center in April.

-3-5 – Digital Collage: Cherry Blossom Contest – Students are working on their Cherry Blossom digital collage works for entry in the Youth Art Contest.
+3-5 – Digital Collage: During the semester students may work on digital collage.
+Techniques may include Photo-Surreal, Metal Creatures, and the Cherry Blossom Contest.
+Cherry Blossom digital collage works are made ready for entry in the spring DC Youth Art Contest.

 My students are building, and making 3D ceramic cake treasure boxes (Key 3-5th), 3D functional soup bowls (Stoddert 3-5th), free standing 3D dragons ( Ross, Marie Reed 3-5th), And drawing Cherry Blossom landscape (all students) 1920 gold lines designs (k – 5th), and will be working on Corner Stone (Key 2nd grade) Asian Batik fabric designs (Ross 3 – 5th).